Sedation Services

 for a Relaxed Dental Experience

-Sedation dentistry is ideal for patients:
+Sedation dentistry is ideal for patients who:

-Who are nervous or anxious.
+Are nervous or anxious.

-Who have sensitive teeth.
+Have sensitive teeth.

 Have a low pain threshold.